d-bl/MAE-gf/docs/marian.md

 * [example][ex-mine1]

 ## Short Bias
-Take just one unit of the Bias ground and place them all in the same direction, or in alternating directions.
+Take just one unit of the Bias ground and place them all in the same direction (mt-0228-s), or in alternating directions (mt-0228-a).
 The latter may give nice results in two colours.

 ![same direction][pic-0228-OG] ![alternating][pic-0228-OGy] ![short bias foto][foto-0228-OGy]
-* [same direction: mt-0228][G-0228-OG], [alternating directions: mt-0228][G-0228-OGy]
+* [mt-0228-s][G-0228-OG], [mt-0228-a][G-0228-OGy]

 ***